 - 1/2 cup pecans

-- Slowly add the wet ingredients to the dry.
-Stir to incorporate the wet ingredients until completely combined.
-Try not to over-mix the batter or it may become tough.
-The batter will be slightly lumpy, a little sticky, and slightly dense.
+- Slowly add the wet ingredients to the dry ingredients.
+Stir to completely combine, but don't over-mix the batter.
+The batter should be slightly lumpy, a little sticky, and dense.

 - This recipe makes roughly 6 waffles (depending on the size of the waffle iron).